 Although the terms are often used interchangeably, poor mental health and mental illness are not the same.
 A person can experience poor mental health and not be diagnosed with a mental illness.
 Likewise, a person diagnosed with a mental illness can experience periods of physical, mental, and social well-being.

 Behavioral health relates to the connection between your behavior and the health of your mind, body, and spirit.
-It is the way your habits affect your mental and physical health and wellness.
+It is how your habits affect your mental and physical health and wellness.
 Behavioral health has more to do with the specific actions people take.
 It’s about how they respond in various scenarios.
 Two people who are experiencing similar emotions may react in very different ways.

 Resources: InSync Healthcare Solutions